 Staff are reliant on the use of multiple systems, email inboxes and spreadsheets.
 It’s this increasing complexity, combined with greater pressure, that should prompt a review of SPA processes.

-psHEALTH’s Advanced Referral & Triage has been designed to consolidate systems and eliminate time-consuming repetitive tasks – like copying patient details from an email attachment into a patient record.
+psHEALTH’s Advanced Referral & Triage has been designed to consolidate systems and eliminate time-consuming repetitive tasks – like copying patient details from an email attachment into an electronic patient record.

 By eliminating these tasks, ART can help SPAs to better utilise existing resources, and prepare to scale even further.